 Water Yeat is a small hamlet towards the southern end of the lake.
 It is a serene and remote location with no shops or pub and just a few other buildings.
 A few miles down the road from Blea Brows at Torver are two popular pubs including the Wilson Arms, a family owned pub with a deli and shop attached.
 There are several good pubs in Coniston and a pub on the A590 to Lowick.

 The cottage itself sleeps six people across three bedrooms.
-Functional rather than luxurious, Blea Brows is perfect for families who are looking for a cosy cottage to use as a launch pad into the southern Lake District.
+Functional and cosy, Blea Brows is perfect for families who are looking for a cosy cottage to use as a launch pad into the southern Lake District.